sajadfalahdost/shoppinglist-bootcamp-django/README.md

 # Project Structure
 The project is divided into three main folders - core, conf, and a folder that contains utils, shopping_list_class, models, and helper.

-core:
+- `core`:
 This is where the main logic of the program resides.
 It contains an app.py file.

-conf:
+- `conf`:
 This folder contains configurations and logging settings for the project.

-shop(The third folder contains):
+- `shop`(The third folder contains):

-  utils:
+  `utils`:
   Utilities and helper functions used throughout the project.

-  shopping_list_class: This is the heart of the program, where all shopping list functionalities are handled.
+  `shopping_list_class`: This is the heart of the program, where all shopping list functionalities are handled.

-  models: Contains data models used in the project.
+  `models`: Contains data models used in the project.

-  helper: Additional helper functions to support the main program.
+  `helper`: Additional helper functions to support the main program.

 In addition to these folders, there are three main files:

-run.py: This is the entry point of the program.
+- `run.py`: This is the entry point of the program.
 To run the program, you would 		need to execute this file.

-shop_items.csv: This contains the list of items that can be added to the 				shopping list.
+- `shop_items.csv`: This contains the list of items that can be added to the 				shopping list.

-gitignore: This file specifies intentionally untracked files that Git should ignore.
+- `gitignore`: This file specifies intentionally untracked files that Git should ignore.

 # Getting Started
 To run this application, follow these steps: